dmzoneill/jira-creator/README.md

 ## ⚙️ How It Works

-jira-creator works by:
-- Loading field definitions from `.tmpl` files under `templates/`
+- Loads field definitions from `.tmpl` files under `templates/`
-- Using `TemplateLoader` to generate Markdown descriptions
+- Uses `TemplateLoader` to generate Markdown descriptions
-- Optionally applying AI cleanup for readability and structure
+- Optionally applies AI cleanup for readability and structure
-- Sending the data to JIRA via REST API (or dry-runs it)
+- Sends to JIRA via REST API (or dry-runs it)

 ---